 Alexandria Library celebrates equity and diversity within our community and staff by:

 Alexandria Library is an Equal Opportunity Employer and invites applications from all qualified individuals.
 Proficiency/fluency in Amharic, Arabic or Spanish is highly desired, but not required for these positions.
-These positions require the successful completion of pre-employment background checks, including a criminal background screening.

 Thank you for your interest in employment opportunities at Alexandria Library!

-Full-Time / 40 Hours a week
+Full-time / 40 hours per week

 Position Duties and Responsibilities: